Who We Are

 SEISMIC Framework for Equity, Inclusion, and Diversity

 In Fall 2021 the SEISMIC Task Force proposed the following framework for equity, inclusion, and diversity to be adopted by the collaboration.
-The CoCo has adopted this framework as a guide for the full collaboration, to advance SEISMIC’s efforts toward equity and inclusion both in STEM education and in our collaboration.
+We have adopted this framework as a guide for the full collaboration, to advance SEISMIC’s efforts toward equity and inclusion both in STEM education and in our collaboration.

 “Below we present three concepts – equity, inclusion and diversity.
 The explanations of these concepts were collaboratively created by the members of the SEISMIC Task Force as a tool to guide our work.
 This Task Force was commissioned to examine, revise, and create structures of collaboration and research for SEISMIC.
 SEISMIC, which stands for Sloan Equity & Inclusion in STEM Introductory Courses, was created to “improve student experiences in [institutions’] introductory STEM courses” and to build “equitable and inclusive campuses.”
 Before we started our work, we felt it was essential to define these concepts, which form the foundation of this collaboration, to understand and examine the structures of SEISMIC.